Mabel Dwight’s Coney Island Beach (1928)

 Judith Deim’s The Beach Picnic (1936)

 Deim’s The Beach Picnic is a portrait of the Cannery Row crowd in Monterey, California.
-Among the picnickers are John Steinbeck, the kneeling figure lighting the fire, Ed Rickets (bearded) and reclining with a beer in hand, Deim playing the guitar, looks down at...
+Among the picnickers are John Steinbeck, the kneeling figure lighting the fire, Ed Rickets (bearded) and reclining with a beer in hand, Deim playing the guitar, who looks down at...

 Walt Disney’s Donald Duck’s Picnic (1939)